npmcomponent/chemzqm-list/Readme.md

 ## Events

   * `added` triggered with the model object added by calling add method.
-  * `removed` triggered with the model object added by calling remove method.
+  * `removed` triggered with the model object removed by calling remove method.

 ## API